How To Write Blog Headlines For High CTR In Google Search & Adwords

 If, for instance, I mention a cold refreshing beer and a full rack of ribs, you’ll get a release of dopamine.
 You’ll then follow the dopamine trail, in search of more dopamine.

-Clever negativity: Negativity and positivity are weird things online.
-Here’s why.
 Negativity makes people react quickly but in a negative way.
+(Adweek has a great article on negativitiy).
 Positivity makes people happy but less inclined to act quickly.

 I should clarify.

 When you put a negative word in your headline people will click the headline because they want to see who the hell it is who would dare say those negative words about something they love.
-For instance if you say Grand Theft Auto Is Stupid you will get thousands of gamers clicking your headline because they want to yell down your throat (I know this first hand because I work as a games journalist).
+For instance if you say Grand Theft Auto Is Stupid you will get thousands of gamers clicking your headline because they want to yell down your throat.

 So let’s go back to GTA.